You are now in the main content area

 Services

-The TMU Aboriginal Student Services (RASS) team endeavors to provide a culturally supportive environment to promote academic excellence and serve as a place to balance academic learning with traditional teachings and culture.
+The Indigenous Student Services team endeavors to provide a culturally supportive environment to promote academic excellence and serve as a place to balance academic learning with traditional teachings and culture.

-At RASS we use circle of support, web-based models.
+At Indigenous Student Services, we use a circle of support, web-based models.
 Our aim is to support students in a way that is fluid and connected from the moment of their application to their graduation.
-This means that instead of seeing one person for one matter, and another person for another, the RASS team works with one other to assist students in a wholistic way, both within our space and in relationship with other resources on campus.
+This means that instead of seeing one person for one matter, and another person for another, the Indigenous Student Services team works with one another to assist students in a wholistic way, both within our space and in relationship with other resources on campus.

 All of our Indigenous students have access to the services we provide such as academic advising and referral, bursary and scholarship information, writing support, tutor assistance, financial planning and more.